MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-configure-auto-train.md

 ## Use AutoML in pipelines

-To use AutoML in your machine learning operations workflows, you can add AutoML Job steps to your [Azure Machine Learning Pipelines](./how-to-create-component-pipeline-python.md).
-This approach allows you to automate your entire workflow by hooking up your data preparation scripts to AutoML.
+To use Automated ML in your machine learning operations workflows, you can add AutoML Job steps to your [Azure Machine Learning Pipelines](./how-to-create-component-pipeline-python.md).
+This approach allows you to automate your entire workflow by hooking up your data preparation scripts to Automated ML.
 Then register and validate the resulting best model.

-This code is a [sample pipeline](https://github.com/Azure/azureml-examples/tree/main/sdk/python/jobs/pipelines/1h_automl_in_pipeline/automl-classification-bankmarketing-in-pipeline) with an AutoML classification component and a command component that shows the resulting output.
+This code is a [sample pipeline](https://github.com/Azure/azureml-examples/tree/main/sdk/python/jobs/pipelines/1h_automl_in_pipeline/automl-classification-bankmarketing-in-pipeline) with an Automated ML classification component and a command component that shows the resulting output.
 The code references the inputs (training and validation data) and the outputs (best model) in different steps.

 # [Python SDK](#tab/python)